 Lucinda Cummings-Kilmer, Norman Sherry’s personal researcher and editor, is already booked to speak at the 2019 Graham Greene International Festival.
-Greene’s official biographer has often been the subject of controversy since the publication of his massive three-volume The Life of Graham Greene was first published.
+Greene’s official biographer has often been the subject of controversy since his massive three-volume The Life of Graham Greene was first published.
 Festival Director Dr. Martyn Sampson writes:

 ‘We are pleased to give advance notice of one of the talks at the Graham Greene International Festival 2019, 19-22 September.
 Lucinda Cummings-Kilmer, in her talk “Greene & Sherry: The Fox & The Hound”, will explore the experience of working with Norman Sherry, Ph.D., F.R.S.L.
 Sherry was author of the first authorised biography of Greene which ran to three volumes (1989, 1994 and 1999).